 Meals are bought using the 'cashless card system', ie money credited to a student's University Card, which will be swiped at the Hall till.
 An initial amount of £10 is added to the fresher's card in the first year, which is invoiced to the student.
-Subsequent top ups can be made on line using www.upay.com and if you experience problems with this you can contact the IT or Finance Office for help.
-Any monies unused at the end of your studies will be returned when you cancel your UPAY account.
+Bookings for meals and subsequent top ups should be made on line using www.upay.com and if you experience problems with this you can contact the IT or Finance Office for help.
+Any monies unused at the end of your studies will be returned when you cancel your Upay account.